-One of the most pro-western governments of all Arab states, Morocco shares a firm alliance with the US and has demonstrated support for US objectives in both the Persian Gulf and Israel, and for US economic reform proposals.
-Consequently, the US has contributed more than \$2 billion (\$57.9 million in 2019) in foreign assistance to Morocco.
+One of the most prowestern governments of all Arab states, Morocco shares a firm alliance with the US and has demonstrated support for US objectives in both the Persian Gulf and Israel, and for US economic reform proposals.
+Consequently, the US has contributed more than \$2 billion (\$185 million in 2022) in foreign assistance to Morocco.
 The Royal Moroccan Air Force With Morocco's independence from France in 1956 came the formation of a small air arm that in 1964 was established as the Royal Moroccan Air Force (RMAF) and a separate service.
 French-built aircraft dominated the inventory initially, with US aircraft introduced in 1966.
-Currently, the RMAF is upgrading to F-16C/D Block 52, replacing the aging fleet of F-5 and Mirage aircraft.
-The Office of the Under Secretary of the Air Force, International Affairs (SAF/IA) is instrumental in this effort.
+In March 2019, the US State Department cleared Morocco to buy 25 new F-16 fighter jets and receive upgrades to 23 of its older models.
+Then, in June 2020, Morocco signed a contract with American company Boeing for 24 AH-64 Apache helicopters.
 The RMAF consists of 7 fighter squadrons supported by a transport and refueling fleet of C-130H and Boeing 737s based at Kenitra Air Base in the North.
 In addition, Rabat-Sale Airport located in Morocco's capital city is home to a variety of helicopters.

-Partnership The US and Moroccan Air Forces enjoy а beneficial partnership.
-US aircraft maintenance SAF/IA teams and regularly visit and interact with Moroccan counterparts, while the Utah Air National Guard is involved in joint ventures such as the Marrakech Air Show.
-Royal Moroccan Air Force Rank Insignia RELATIONS
+Partnership The US and Moroccan Air Forces enjoy a beneficial partnership.
+US aircraft maintenance teams and SAF/IA regularly visit and interact with Moroccan

+counterparts, while the Utah Air National Guard is involved in joint ventures such as the Marrakech Air Show.

+POLITICAL & SOCIAL RELATIONS

+Royal Moroccan Air Force Rank Insignia